Certificate of Advanced Study (C.A.S.) in Counseling, School Counselor Concentration

 The candidate will be recommended for a New York State permanent certificate in school counseling when all of the following requirements have been met:

 1. Completion of a minimum of 24 semester hours of course work beyond the requirements for provisional certification.
-This coursework will include the internship, a practicum, and specific courses agreed upon by the student and the coordinator.
+This coursework will include the internship and specific courses agreed upon by the student and the coordinator.

 2. Completion of a master’s degree in counseling and development or a related field.